3 Skills for Managing Conflict in Marriage

 In reality, it is nearly impossible for two people with different upbringings to not have differences in perspective about many things.
 Truth be told, we are creatures of habit.
 In most instances, it is far less likely that a spouse intentionally leaves socks on the floor or squeezes the middle of the toothpaste tube just to get on your nerves.
 It’s far more likely to be what they have always done.

-So, how can you keep these seemingly minor issues from becoming major areas of conflict in your marriage?
+So, how can you manage this stuff and keep these seemingly minor issues from becoming major areas of conflict in your marriage?

 Parents teach their kids to stop, look and listen before crossing the street.
 But believe it or not, this is a really useful skill for managing conflict.